The Proof

 |---|---|---|

-| AI Knowledge | 50% | Brand validation level (green = 95%, amber = 70%, red = 40%) and category familiarity |
+| AI Knowledge | 50% | Organisation validation level (green = 95%, amber = 70%, red = 40%) and category familiarity |

-| Client Input | 30% | Brand documents uploaded, creative uploads (including images), description length, competitors provided |
+| Client Input | 30% | Organisation documents uploaded, creative uploads (including images), description length, competitors provided |

-| Completeness | 20% | Decoded fields filled, decoded strategy present, user edits applied |
+| Completeness | 20% | Analysed fields filled, analysed strategy present, user edits applied |

 Hover the ? icon on the confidence badge to see the full breakdown.
-Uploading brand documents and creative assets directly increases the Client Input score, which is the most actionable way to improve confidence.
+Uploading organisation documents and creative assets directly increases the Client Input score, which is the most actionable way to improve confidence.

 Tips for Best Results